hugoescalpelo/assignment/CodeProject.AI/face-recognition.md

 Face Recognition is a function of CodeProjec.AI Server that allows you to recognize a face in a facial dataface that returns similarity index.

-To use "codeproject" you must make web requests to the API.
+To use **CodeProject.AI Server** you must make web requests to the API.
 Here is an example of Face Recognition request.

 This instructions assumes that you have [Postman](https://github.com/hugoescalpelo/data-visualization/blob/main/Postman/postman-documentation.md) installed and previously registered faces.